There are many peaceful tropical fish available for a community aquarium.

 Interestingly, Cyprinids like Rosy Barbs are stomach-less and have toothless jaws.
 They chew their food using specialized gill rakers.

 There are a few ways to tell males and females apart.
-Males have a brighter pink coloration on their body and have dark colors on their fins.
+Males have a brighter pink coloration on their bodies and have dark colors on their fins.
 Females tend to be gold rather than red and are rounder and plumper too.

 Habitat and Tank Conditions